ActivitySim/populationsim/docs/getting_started.rst

 ------------

   * Before running examples, ensure that Anaconda Python, dependent libraries and PopulationSim package have been installed.

   * Download and unzip the `example setups <https://github.com/RSGInc/populationSim_resources/raw/master/example_setup/PopulationSimExampleSetUps.7z>`_ to a folder on your computer.
 It does not have to be the same directory as your Anaconda or PopulationSim install.

-There are two examples for running PopulationSim, created using data from the Corvallis-Albany-Lebanon Modeling (CALM) region in Oregon.
+There are three examples for running PopulationSim, two created using data from the Corvallis-Albany-Lebanon Modeling (CALM) region in Oregon and the other using data from the Metro Vancouver region in British Columbia.
 The `example_calm`_ set-up runs PopulationSim in base mode, where a synthetic population is created for the entire modeling region.
 This takes approximately 12 minutes on a laptop with an Intel i7-4800MQ CPU @ 2.70GHz and 16 GB of RAM.
 The `example_calm_repop`_ set-up runs PopulationSim in the *repop* mode, which updates the synthetic population for a small part of the region.
+The `example_weighting`_ set-up runs PopulationSim for the case of developing final weights for a household travel survey.
 More information on the configuration of PopulationSim can be found in the **Application & Configuration** section.

 Example_calm
 ~~~~~~~~~~~~